SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/03-build-first-integration-flow/README.md

 We can use the content modifier to define local properties for storing additional data during message processing.
 You can also use it to set header properties required in the HTTP request to other systems.
 The header and properties in the exchange can be used in connectors and conditions in the integration flow.

 👉 Let's create a property in our exchange.
+Navigate to the `Exchange Property` tab in the Content Modifier.
+Then click the `Add` button to add a new property.
 The `employee_id` exchange property will store the employee_id value sent in the request payload.
 To do this, we need to access the field value using XPath.
 Let's configure the Content Modifier - Exchange Property, as shown in the screenshot below.

 | Field          | Value                       |
 | -------------- | --------------------------- |